mariberg/aws-bootcamp-cruddur-2023/README.md

 ## AWS services that were used

 The application has been deployed on AWS by utilizing several AWS services.
-The frontend and backend have both been deployed as Docker containers on **ECS Fargate.
+The frontend and backend have both been deployed as **Docker** containers on **ECS Fargate**.

 **X-Ray** is instrumented to be used as an observability tool.